DeliaBarron/Kubernetes-Learning/docs/Linux Found/10-Services.md

 you can see the service has all pods as endpoints. the kube-proxy of each node intercepts the traffic on the pod and forwards the traffic to the pods on their targetPort.

+NOTES: when we expose the pod port and then we expose this pod as a service, the serfice detects the listening port on the pod and puts it as TargetPort.